 Either way, you can open the app directly from here or from the app drawer on your device’s home screen.

 Allow Unknown Apps

-In order to use Downloader, you’ll need to change the setting that allows you to install apps from places other than the Google Play Store.
+To use Downloader, you’ll need to change the setting that allows you to install apps from places other than the Google Play Store.

 In newer versions of Android, Google actually makes this easier to manage.
-Now, you don’t have to do this before you install the app, or even before you run the app.
+Now, you don’t have to do this before you install the app or even before you run the app.

-Then it’ll take you directly to the Settings menu where you can fix it.
+Then it’ll take you directly to the Settings menu, where you can fix it.